Bebe and Me

-Bebe and Me is the 25th season of Daisy Siete offering produced by Focus Entertainment and GMA Network.
-It aired on the network's Dramarama sa Hapon line up from January 4 to March 31, 2010, replacing Daisy Siete: My Shuper Sweet Lover and was replaced by Daisy Siete: Adam or Eve.
+Bebe and Me is the 25th season of Daisy Siete produced by Focus Entertainment and GMA Network.
+It aired on the network's Dramarama sa Hapon lineup from January 4 to March 31, 2010, replacing Daisy Siete: My Shuper Sweet Lover and was replaced by Daisy Siete: Adam or Eve.

-Daisy Siete welcomes back Rochelle Pangilinan to the 25th season of the drama anthology—through Bebe and Me!
+Daisy Siete marked the return of Rochelle Pangilinan for its 25th season —through Bebe and Me.